Glossary

 Token

-The basic unit of text that AI models process.
+The basic unit AI language models process.
 A token is roughly 4 characters or 0.75 words.
-Model pricing and context limits are measured in tokens.
+"Hello world" is 2 tokens.
+AI pricing and context limits are measured in tokens.
+GPT-4o costs $5 per million input tokens.

 Transformer

-The neural network architecture that underpins most modern LLMs.
-Introduced in the 2017 paper "Attention Is All You Need" by Google researchers.
+The neural network architecture that powers all modern LLMs.
+Introduced in the 2017 Google paper "Attention Is All You Need."
+The "T" in GPT stands for Transformer.
+Uses attention mechanisms to process language.

 V